-1.3 Please read them carefully.
+1.3 Please read these documents carefully.
 We may amend them at any time and so please check this page regularly for any updates.

 1.4 In using the Service you must not:

-1.4.1 misrepresent your identity, affiliation with, or connection to, any other business or person; or
+1.4.1 misrepresent your identity, or affiliation with or connection to, any other business or person; or

-1.4.2 disclose any information relating to any customer except with the consent of the customer.
+1.4.2 disclose any information relating to any customer of your businesses except with the consent of the customer.

 2.1 Charities (and other not-for-profit organisations) are listed on the Website at Work for Good's discretion.
-We do not accept any responsibility for their activities.
+We do not accept any responsibility for a Charity’s activities.
 You should be satisfied that the charities you wish to raise funds for are suitable to receive your donations.

-2.5 As a commercial participator, the Charities Acts 1992 and 2016 require you to comply with additional terms in connection with the charity you are raising money for, which are incorporated into these Terms & Conditions at Schedule 1.
+2.5 As a commercial participator, the Charities Acts 1992 (as amended by the Charities Act 2016) requires you to comply with additional Commercial Participation Terms in connection with the Charity you are raising money for, which are incorporated into these Terms & Conditions at Schedule 1.

 3. Work for Good Fees